 Type Seven’s is the Starving heart

 The primary awareness that Eights have forgotten is of the pure life energy, the force of sheer aliveness.
-There is an undefined feeling of longing for this power, but the best that the ego can do to emulate it is doing life.
+There is an undefined feeling of longing for this raw power, but the best that the ego can do to emulate it is doing life.
+Logged-in users can read more here.
+(Not a member?
+Membership is free, and you can sign up here.)

 Type Nine’s is the Shattered heart